KochEmre/admin-dashboard-demo/README.md

 This my first admin dashboard demo application.
-Focused on front-end design.
+This one is not responsive.

 https://kochemre.github.io/admin-dashboard-demo/